GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 1.4.1 (WIP) =
+* Bugfix / feature: Choose an extension.
+Xlsx by default now.
+This also fixes a bug where the extension did not match the renderer.

 = 1.4.0 =
 * Celebration: 1000+ active installations!
 Whoop!
 That is so awesome!
 Thank you for the support and feedback!